Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

-It is usually caused by bacteria, most often due to E. coli bacteria that is responsible for causing 85-90% of the UTIs.
-Other bacteria such as Proteus species, Klebsiella species and Staphylococcus saprophyticus; viral and fungal infections may also cause UTI.
+Bacteria usually cause it, most often due to E. coli, responsible for causing 85-90% of UTIs.
+Other bacteria such as Proteus species, Klebsiella species and Staphylococcus saprophyticus; viral and fungal infections may also cause UTIs.

-UTI in the upper part of urinary tract is called an upper UTI.
-Similarly, an infection in lower part of the urinary tract is called lower UTI.
-Infection of bladder (cystitis) is thus a lower UTI and an infection involving kidney (pyelonephritis) is an upper UTI.
+A UTI in the upper part of the urinary tract is called an upper UTI.
+Similarly, an infection in the lower part of the urinary tract is called a lower UTI.
+Infection of the bladder (cystitis) is thus a lower UTI, and an infection involving the kidney (pyelonephritis) is an upper UTI.

 The signs and symptoms of UTI are easily recognised in adults.

 Symptoms of upper UTIs:

 - Flank pain